mlbonniec/bemder/README.md

     <img src="https://i.ibb.co/jkGn40T/Bemder-Activity.png" alt="Bemder version">
 </p>

-# Bender - Quoting Discord Bot
+# Bemder - Quoting Discord Bot

-Bender is a Discord bot created during a moment of boredom.
+Bemder is a Discord bot created during a moment of boredom.
 It is an extremely simple bot.
 It works under [`Node.js`](https://nodejs.org/) thanks to the module [`discord.js`](https://discord.js.org/).
 The idea came to me when I was sending message links to my friends: to display the message, we had to click on it.
 Why not make sure that it is displayed directly by a bot?

 ---
 <p align="center">